Akangkha/Team_Synergy_intel/README.md

 This project explores user sentiment towards Intel processors over time through a multi-stage machine learning architecture and visualization pipeline.

-All necessary documents can be found in `Docs` directory.
+All necessary documents can be found in `Docs` directory

 ## Project Goals